whatwg/streams/README.md

 - `start(enqueue, close, error)` is typically used to adapt a push-based data source, as it is called immediately so it can set up any relevant event listeners, or to acquire access to a pull-based data source.
 - `pull(enqueue, close, error)` is typically used to adapt a pull-based data source, as it is called in reaction to `read` calls, or to start the flow of data in push-based data sources.
 Once it is called, it will not be called again until its passed `enqueue` function is called.
-- `cancel()` is called when the readable stream is canceled, and should perform whatever source-specific steps are necessary to clean up and stop reading.
+- `cancel(reason)` is called when the readable stream is canceled, and should perform whatever source-specific steps are necessary to clean up and stop reading.

 Both `start` and `pull` are given the ability to manipulate the stream's internal queue and state by being passed the `this.[[enqueue]]`, `this.[[close]]`, and `this.[[error]]` functions.